chrstn-kyo/Matrix-factorization/README.md

-# Assignment 1-22-PCTeam
+# Matrix factorisation in recommandation setting
 This is the repository for the 1st Data Science Project.
-The project focusses on Matrix Factorization.

-Christian Kayo
+- Christian Kayo
-Nicolas Durat
+- Nicolas Durat
-Marc Schachtsiek
+- Marc Schachtsiek